propensive/workshop/readme.md

 Running `irk -w` will watch for changes to source directories, and automatically recompile if they change.
 It will even recompile if the build file, `build.irk` changes.

+### Known issue

+On Mac OS X, after every time you run `irk`, an `Interrupted system call` message is reported.
+This looks like a bug in the script, and seems to be innocuous.
+It does not seem to occur on Linux.

 ## Cleaning up

 The build tool is experimental, and is certainly not bug-free.
 If anything goes wrong, follow these